SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointCampaignSchedule.md

 ```

 ### -StartTime
-The scheduled time, in ISO 8601 format, for the campaign to begin.
+The scheduled time when the campaign began or will begin.
+Valid values are: IMMEDIATE, to start the campaign immediately; or, a specific time in ISO 8601 format.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pinpoint-campaign-schedule.html#cfn-pinpoint-campaign-schedule-starttime
 PrimitiveType: String